-CY PLAN N299 Individual Study or Research 1 - 6 Units Individual study or research program; must be worked out with instructor in advance of signing up for credits.
+Individual Study or Research: Read Less [-] CY PLAN N299 Individual Study or Research 1 - 6 Units Terms offered: Summer 2015 10 Week Session, Summer 2009 10 Week Session, Summer 2007 10 Week Session Individual study or research program; must be worked out with instructor in advance of signing up for credits.
 Maximum number of individual study credits counted toward the MCP degree is 9.
-Rules & Requirements Prerequisites: Consent of instructor and graduate standing Repeat rules: Course may be repeated for credit.
-Course may be repeated for credit when topic changes.
-Hours & Format Summer: 8 weeks - 1-6 hours of independent study per week Additional Details Subject/Course Level: City and Regional Planning/Graduate Grading: Letter grade.
+Individual Study or Research: Read More [+] Prerequisites: Consent of instructor and graduate standing Repeat rules: Course may be repeated for credit.
+Hours & Format Rules & Requirements Summer: 8 weeks - 1-6 hours of independent study per week Additional Details Subject/Course Level: City and Regional Planning/Graduate Grading: Letter grade.

+Individual Study or Research: Read Less [-]

+CY PLAN 375 Supervised Teaching in City and Regional Planning 1 - 2 Units

+Terms offered: Fall 2015, Fall 2013

+Supervised teaching experience in courses related to planning.
+Course

+may not be applied toward the M.C.P. degree.

-CY PLAN 375 Supervised Teaching in City and Regional Planning 1 - 2 Units Supervised teaching experience in courses related to planning.
-Course may not be applied toward the M.C.P. degree.
-Rules & Requirements Prerequisites: Graduate standing in department and appointment as a graduate student instructor Repeat rules: Course may be repeated for credit.
-Course may be repeated for credit when topic changes.
+Supervised Teaching in City and Regional Planning: Read More [+] Rules & Requirements Prerequisites: Graduate standing in department and appointment as a graduate student instructor Repeat rules: Course may be repeated for credit.
 Hours & Format Fall and/or spring: 15 weeks - 0 hours of independent study per week Additional Details Subject/Course Level: City and Regional Planning/Professional course for teachers or prospective teachers Grading: Offered for satisfactory/unsatisfactory grade only.
-Formerly known as: City and Regional Planning 300 CY PLAN 602 Individual Study for Doctoral Students 1 - 8 Units Individual study in consultation with the major field adviser, intended to provide an opportunity for qualified students to prepare themselves for the various examinations required of candidates for the Ph.D.
+Formerly known as: City and Regional Planning 300 Supervised Teaching in City and Regional Planning: Read Less [-] CY PLAN 602 Individual Study for Doctoral Students 1 - 8 Units Terms offered: Fall 2015, Fall 2014, Fall 2013 Individual study in consultation with the major field adviser, intended to provide an opportunity for qualified students to prepare themselves for the various examinations required of candidates for the Ph.D.
 May not be used for unit or residence requirements for the doctoral degree.
 Students may earn 1-8 units of 602 per semester or 1-4 units per summer session.
 No student may accumulate more than a total of 16 units of 602.
-Rules & Requirements Prerequisites: Ph.D. students only Repeat rules: Course may be repeated for credit.
-Course may be repeated for credit when topic changes.
+Individual Study for Doctoral Students: Read More [+] Rules & Requirements Prerequisites: Ph.D. students only Repeat rules: Course may be repeated for credit.
 Hours & Format Fall and/or spring: 15 weeks - 0 hours of independent study per week Additional Details Subject/Course Level: City and Regional Planning/Graduate examination preparation Grading: Offered for satisfactory/unsatisfactory grade only.
+Individual Study for Doctoral Students: Read Less [-]